 Unlike cropped ears, docked tails and declawed paws, vocal cords are not visible.
 And when they're cut through the oral cavity, the only scars--the ones that can kill the animal--are internal, hidden from view.

-People encountering devocalized animals assume they have laryngitis.
-It's hard to fathom that someone actually had their vocal cords cut just to deal with barking or meowing.
+People encountering these unfortunate animals assume they have laryngitis.
+It's hard to imagine that someone actually had their vocal cords cut just to deal with barking or meowing.